 Mexico at the Forefront of Global Manufacturing

 According to the Boston Consulting Group, Mexico is now considerably less expensive to manufacture in than China, as wages there have been on the rise while Mexico's remain stable.
-Due to this low wage growth alongside a strengthened infrastructure and stable exchange rates, Mexico has become a major contender as the new global manufacturing base.
+Because of the low wage growth and a strengthened infrastructure, Mexico has become a major contender as the new global manufacturing base.
+Nearshore manufacturing in Mexico is sustainable for foreign investment because of its competitive advantage and access to large markets.

 Proximity and Productivity

-Beyond low manufacturing costs, manufacturing in Mexico also capitalizes on the wealth of benefits that come along with production proximity.
-Some of the greatest advantages of nearshoring include increased improved management and project cost, according to Lanshore.
-Similar time zones means shorter lead times, better response times and more efficient collaboration, while manufacturers in Mexico incur fewer travel expenses and general supply chain costs than their overseas counterparts.
+Some of the greatest advantages of nearshoring include improved time management that leads to project efficiency.
+Similar time zones mean shorter lead times and better response times, while manufacturers in Mexico incur fewer travel expenses and general supply chain costs than their overseas counterparts.

-An additional benefit to be reaped of nearshoring is also cultural similarity.
+An additional benefit to nearshoring is Mexico's cultural similarity.
 According to Inbound Logistics, much of the Mexican labor force is bilingual, improving project communication overall.
-This literal and figurative closeness gives the U.S. more control over intellectual property management, digital schedules and general supply chains, further increasing production efficiency.
-All of this contributes to a much higher level of manufacturing productivity and consequently improves speed to market.
+This literal and figurative closeness gives the U.S. more control over intellectual property management, schedules, and supply chains.
+Nearshoring contributes to a much higher level of manufacturing productivity and consequently improves speed to market.